ViddeM/vrecipes/README.md

 For the frontend the following steps are necessary:
 1. Install the node dependencies in the `frontend/` folder (e.g. whilst inside of the `frontend/` folder run `yarn` or equivalent command).
 1. Be aware that there is a `.env.development` file in the `frontend/` folder, however it should work out of the box on any `linux` based system.
-1. In the **project root** folder, run `docker-compose up`.
+1. In the **project root** folder, run `docker compose up`.

 ### Backend
-The backend is not included into the `docker-compose` to simplify developing the backend without having to restart everything else.
+The backend is not included into the `docker compose` to simplify developing the backend without having to restart everything else.
 The steps to setup the backend is as follows (all of these assume that you are inside of the `backend/` folder):
 1. Copy the `.env.example` file to `.env`, an explaination of all the fields in this file can be found [below](#environment-variables).
 1. Create a `whitelist.json` (path can be determined by the `whitelist` environment variable),